gopasspw/gopass/README.md

 ### GnuPG

-`gopass` use `gpg` to encrypt it's secrets.
-This makes it easy to build a software we feel comfortable with trusting our credentials, but `gpg` isn't know for being the most user-friendly software.
+`gopass` uses [gpg](https://www.gnupg.org) to encrypt its secrets.
+This makes it easy to build a software we feel comfortable trusting our credentials with, but `gpg` isn't known for being the most user-friendly software.

-We try to work around some of the useability limitations of `gpg` but we always have to keep the security goals in mind, so some features have to trade some useability against security and vice versa.
+We try to work around some of the usability limitations of `gpg` but we always have to keep the security goals in mind, so some features have to trade some usability against security and vice-versa.

 ### git history and local files

-Please keep in mind that by default `gopass` stores it's encrypted secrets in git. *This is a deviation from the behavior of `pass`, which does not force you to use `git`.* Furthermore, the decision has some important properties.
+Please keep in mind that by default `gopass` stores its encrypted secrets in git. *This is a deviation from the behavior of `pass`, which does not force you to use `git`.* Furthermore, the decision has some important properties.